Universal-Team/db/docs/_3ds/flappy3ds.md

     <ul dir="auto">

     <li>I am aware that some lines glitches out on loading when dying, however, this
-    does not apply to emulators, this bug was saw in an Old 2DS, possibly other too.</li>
+    does not apply to emulators, this bug was seen in an Old 2DS, possibly other too.</li>

     </ul>